Wheelchair Accessibility at Krka National Park

 Low Season

 The boat doesn’t run from Skradin during the low season.
-This means that if you were to arrive to Skradin during that time, you would need to stroll down a dirt road for about an hour to get to Krka.
+This means that if you were to arrive in Skradin during that time, you would need to stroll down a dirt road for about an hour to get to Krka.

 Travel Tip: Don’t park at Lozovac during the high season.
 You’ll be required to park about 10 minutes away from the park and then take a shuttle bus, which is crowded and not very accessible.